timeopochin/tokiponakeyboard/README.md

 ## What is Toki Pona Keyboard?

-Toki Pona Keyboard is an android application that adds an input method specifically for writing in the language [toki pona](https://tokipona.org/) created by Sonja Lang.
+Toki Pona Keyboard is an android application that adds an input method specifically for writing in Sonja Lang's [toki pona](https://tokipona.org/) language.
 The keyboard uses the hieroglyphic writing system called [sitelen pona](http://tokipona.net/tp/janpije/hieroglyphs.php).
 This means that the users enter entire words rather than typing one letter at a time.